Our Programmes

 Burkina Faso in figures:

-Population: over 20 million
+Population: more than 20 million inhabitants

 Fertility rate: 5.2 births per woman